 How sad that the episode deploys the horrible trope Poor Commmunication Kills.
 When Amity catches them and assumes Luz was trying to read the diary, Luz never tells her that she was actually trying to stop others from reading it, despite plenty of opportunity to say this.
 This information would completely undo Amity's reason for being mad again, so instead of accept the logical consequences of the events they wrote, the writers force Luz to behave nonsensically so we can have artificial drama.

 Also, why in hell does Amity not use any magic during the struggle against the book?
 Doesn't she have any abilities that would be useful here?
-Her character is getting disconnected from what she originally was: the witch who was mean because she was more powerful than her peers, aka an elitist.
+She was introduced as the witch who was mean because she was more powerful than her peers, aka an elitist.
 Now we can just forget she even has magic, which ruins that.

 The premise is a fine one: teach Luz, Eda and King to acknowledge each others' troubles.
 We can justify waiting so long to have Luz break out of prison because she doesn't know how Eda's powers work, but you'd think at least Lillith, who knows fully well what Eda can do, would've been prepared for that.

 It would've been a fine idea to re-use the ability that was introduced in the beginning of the episode to solve the end.
 Except, um, this power is a plot breaker if you can just use it on enemies?
 Is there no counter to this that you would expect to be available to soldiers and a powerful witch hunting a powerful witch?
 Why didn't Eda ever use this before, and will she ever use it again?

 I was missing Gus, so I'm quite happy that he gets an episode in the limelight.
 The other kid's betrayal is a good one; I was fooled!
 It also plays well with Gus committing a similar mistake in the same episode.
 The other kid's evulz is a little over the top though.